ABoissier/Deepfake-detector/README.md

 ## Paper

-MesoNet-4 was developed by a team of three researchers in 2018 [[2]](#2) is an attempt at detecting face tampering in videos.
+MesoNet-4 was developed by a team of three researchers in 2018 [[2]](#2) in an attempt to detect deepfakes, in a novel, deep-learning approach.

 ### Dataset